cosmos/testnets/testnet-wednesdays/demoday10/README.md

 ```

 Next you'll create `.env`.
 This'll configure publicly-accessible endpoints
-for your cvms instance.
+for your CVMS instance.
 In particular, you probably want `PROM_SERVER_PORT`
 to be set to something other than the default of `9090`:

 ```bash